 Marinate Oxtails

-• Prepare the marinade: In a bowl, combine the soy sauce, Worcestershire sauce, minced garlic, ground allspice, smoked paprika, browning sauce, brown sugar, salt, black pepper, cayenne pepper, and olive oil.
-Mix well to ensure all the ingredients are thoroughly combined.
+• In a bowl, combine soy sauce, Worcestershire sauce, minced garlic, ground allspice, smoked paprika, browning sauce, brown sugar, salt, black pepper, and cayenne pepper.
+Mix well.

 1/4 cup soy sauce, 2 tablespoons Worcestershire sauce, 4 cloves garlic, 1 1/2 teaspoons ground allspice, 1 teaspoon smoked paprika, 1 tablespoon browning sauce, 2 tablespoons brown sugar, 1 teaspoon salt, 1 teaspoon black pepper, 1/4 teaspoon cayenne pepper